Ephesians 2:8-9

 E [stands] for Eternal Life, the prospect of grace.

-Have been saved (4982) (sozo) (Click word study on sozo) conveys the basic meaning of rescuing one from great peril.
+Have been saved (4982) (sozo [word study]) conveys the basic meaning of rescuing someone who is in great peril or danger.
 Other nuances of sozo include to protect, keep alive, preserve life, deliver, heal, be made whole.

-Sozo once again is in the perfect tense (see note Ephesians 2:5), this tense serving to underscore the permanence of our salvation and thus serving as another small but definite marker of the believer's eternal security in Christ.
-If you are wrestling in your mind with whether or not you can lose your salvation, then study this letter and mediate on the truths that firmly nail down the doctrine of the believer's eternal security in Christ.
-This truth can set you free so that you are free indeed!
+Sozo is in the perfect tense (Eph 2:5-note) which underscores the permanence of our salvation (once truly saved, always totally saved) and thus serving as another small but definite marker of the believer's eternal security in Christ (cp Jn 10:27, 28, 29).
+If you are struggling with whether or not you can lose your salvation, then study Paul's letter to the Ephesians and mediate on the truths that firmly nail down the doctrine of the believer's eternal security in Christ.
+This truth can set you free so that you are free indeed (Jn 8:36).
+Remember that the perfect tense conveys the continuing results of being saved!

 The Believer's Study Bible writes that...

 The full sense of the expression “you have been saved” is difficult to capture in English.
 The Greek perfect tense emphasizes action initiated in the past, the effects of which continue into the present and beyond.
-Therefore, salvation has a moment of initiation in the past, but the results of that primary experience continue.
+Therefore, salvation has a moment of initiation in the past, but the results of that primary experience continue (Ed: See Three Tenses of Salvation).
 This is another evidence of the permanence of our salvation, a doctrine which is called the “eternal security of the believer.”
 (Criswell, W A. Believer's Study Bible: New King James Version.
 1991.
 Thomas Nelson)

 Commenting on the significance of the tense of the two verbs "been" (present tense) and "saved" (perfect tense) Kenneth Wuest writes...

 Not content with the details offered by the perfect tense, Paul uses a periphrastic construction (Ed note: a periphrasis is the use of a longer phrasing in place of a possible shorter form of expression = a roundabout way of expressing something.
 In Greek it specifically means the use of a verb in any tense but aorist in combination with the verb eimi = to be as the auxiliary verb) consisting of the participle in the perfect tense and the verb of being in the present tense.
 The perfect tense speaks of the existence of finished results in present time, whereas Paul wanted to express persistence of finished results through present time.
 So he borrows the durative aspect of the present tense verb to give persistence to the existing results.
 The Expanded Translation reads: “By the grace have you been saved completely with the result that you are in a state of salvation which persists through present time.”
 Present time in this instance is always the time at which the reader reads his statement.
 The security of the believer could not have been expressed in stronger terms.
-(Bibliotheca Sacra: A quarterly published by Dallas Theological Seminary.
-Volume 117.
-Issue 466.
+(Wuest, Kenneth - The Practical Use of the Greek New Testament - Part II: The Eloquence of Greek Tenses and Moods - Bibliotheca Sacra: Volume 117.
 Page 142)

 Most NT uses of sozo refer to salvation in a spiritual sense as illustrated in the following passages: